onespacemedia/styleguide/README.md

     )
 ```

 There should be a new line before the first argument to a field's constructor, and each argument goes on a new line.
-This makes diffs easier to read when fields are altered.
+This makes diffs easier to read when arguments are added or deleted.

 There should be a dangling comma after the last argument.
 Again, this makes diffs easier to read (because adding an argument to the end does not affect neighbouring lines).